This website is exclusively for financial aid professionals. If you are a borrower, please visit Nelnet.com.

 Recorded June 10, 2013

-Students can learn about the good and bad of credit cards in this Money Mondays session.
-Credit cards can help, but they also have many pitfalls if you aren’t careful.
-Students will find out how to manage their credit cards and avoid piling on debt.
-Recorded March 18, 2013.
-Recorded March 18, 2013 View Webinar
+Credit cards can be helpful, but they also have many pitfalls if you aren’t careful.
+This session covers how to manage credit cards and avoid piling on debt.
+Recorded June 1, 2015.
+Recorded June 1, 2015 View Webinar

-Your budget is like your financial game plan.
-In this Money Monday session, you will learn why it’s important to have a budget, how to create a budget, and how to stick to it.
-Recorded November 5, 2012.
+In this session, students will learn why it’s important to have a budget, how to create a budget, and how to stick to it.
+Recorded April 6, 2015.

-This Money Monday session will review the basic principles of personal finance and give students information to be better positioned to manage their finances.
-It has particular emphasis on crafting a spending plan, understanding where money goes, student loan fundamentals, how to minimize debt, and investing in the future.
-Recorded October 22, 2012.
+This session will review the basic principles of personal finance and give students information to better manage their finances.
+Recorded September 14, 2015.

 Healthy financial habits start by setting sound financial goals.
 This worksheet will help students set up to three financial goals while also identifying any risk that could interfere.